PhilJay/philjay.cc/README.md

 ## Deployment

-In order to deploy this React app to GitHub pages, do the following.
+In order to deploy this React app to **GitHub pages**, do the following.

 **Prerequisites:**
 - `node`, `npm` and `create-react-app` are installed